 Sudden maneuvers, wind gusts, and buffeting caused by other vehicles can affect trailer handling.
-Sway control devices may help control these effects.
+Sway control devices may help control the pivoting motion between tow vehicle and trailer and make trailer towing easier on the driver.
 If you choose to use one, contact a reputable trailer hitch supplier to make sure the sway control device will work with the vehicle, hitch, trailer and the trailer's brake system.
 A sway control device is recommended for all towing above 2,000 lb (907 kg).
+Too low a percentage of tongue weight can also cause sway.
 Follow the instructions provided by the manufacturer for installing and using the sway control device.

-BRFAKAWAY SWITCH
+BREAKAWAY SWITCH

 On a trailer with electric brakes, a breakaway switch can automatically activate the trailer brake system if the trailer becomes separated from the tow vehicle.
 Should the trailer become detached, a breakaway switch may help prevent the trailer from wandering into another lane.
 A breakaway switch relies on the power of a trailer battery, so make sure it is not discharged.
 Never use the breakaway switch to "park" the trailer on a grade.
 The battery would eventually discharge and release the brake, allowing the trailer to roll.